 - (2006) Review of Reconstructing the Cognitive World.
 Metapsychology Online Reviews, August 22, 2006.

 - (2011) 尼克‧比爾頓, 一位數位移民的告白.台北:行人文化.
-[Co-Translated from English to Chinese: Nick Bilton (2010), I Live in the Future & Here’s How It Works: Why Your World, Work, and Brain Are Being Creatively Disrupted.
+[From English to Chinese: Nick Bilton (2010), I Live in the Future & Here’s How It Works: Why Your World, Work, and Brain Are Being Creatively Disrupted.
 New York: Crown Business]

 - On Behalf of Them: Reconsidering the Moral Responsibility of Personal Decisions and Consent in the Age of Big Data.
 The 15th Forum of Philosophical Analysis.
 Institute of Philosophy, Shanghai Academy of Social Sciences.
 April 24-25, 2017 .